Dreaming381/HeartPromoDOTS/README.md

 ## Can I use this in production?

 Please note that this demo has chosen clarity over optimization in several areas.
-But in spite of that, it is already capable of doing things traditionally not possible with Unity.
+In spite of that, it is already capable of doing things traditionally not possible with Unity.
 Feel free to adapt it to your use case.